-The Management Committee shall have the support of the Risk, Actuarial and Reserves and Compliance Committees for the performance of its duties relating to governance of risk management.
+The Management Committee shall have the support of the Risk, Actuarial and Reserves, Compliance, Social Responsibility and Sustainability and Security and Environment Committees for the performance of its duties relating to governance of risk management.

-Risk Committee: It is tasked with overseeing the risk management function and system, particularly compliance with Risk Appetite, and it comprises full members of the Management Committee, the Corporate Head of the Actuarial Area and the Corporate Head of Internal Control and Risk Management (without the right to vote).
+• Risk Committee: It is tasked with overseeing the risk management function and system, particularly compliance with Risk Appetite, and it comprises full members of the Management Committee, the Corporate Head of the Actuarial Area (without the right to vote) and the Corporate Head of Internal Control and Risk Management (without the right to vote).